Chilling requirement: Chilling units or chilling hours

 A chilling unit in agriculture is a metric of a plant's exposure to chilling temperatures.
-Chilling temperatures extend from freezing point to, depending on the model, 45 F or even 60 °F. Stone fruit trees and certain other plants of temperate climate develop next year's buds in the summer.
-In the autumn the buds become dormant, and the switch to proper, healthy dormancy is triggered by a certain minimum exposure to chilling temperatures.
-Lack of such exposure results in delayed and substandard foliation, flowering and fruiting.
-One chilling unit, in the simplest models, is equal to one hour's exposure to the chilling temperature; these units are summed up for a whole season.
+Chilling temperatures extend from freezing point to, depending on the model, 45 F or even 60 °F. One chilling unit, in the simplest models, is equal to one hour's exposure to the chilling temperature; these units are summed up for a whole season.
 Advanced models assign different weights to different temperature bands.

 Contrary to popular belief, lack of chilling hours does not usually kill a plant, nor prevent a dormant plant from eventually leafing out.
 However, it may add stress that can be one factor in a plant’s demise; as such, a previously injured plant may not survive long after a warm winter.
 Fruit trees that do not meet chilling requirements in a given season will not leaf or flower at normal times or for normal durations, and may only produce a few or no fruit.

+Stone fruit trees and certain other plants of temperate climate develop next year's buds in the summer.
+In the autumn the buds become dormant, and the switch to proper, healthy dormancy is triggered by a certain minimum exposure to chilling temperatures.
+Lack of such exposure results in delayed and substandard foliation, flowering and fruiting.